Lighty is a PostgreSQL database monitoring and performance monitoring software.

 |View of several databases' performances at the same time|

 |Easy navigation among the many bases information through SQLs reports|

 |Comparison of activity over different periods and for different bases|

 The software runs on Windows and Linux platforms.

-The occupied disk space is about 200 MB.
+Disk space occupied is about 200 MB.

 Lighty is distributed as a self-contained application in a compressed file (Zip Format) on Windows platforms.

 Just unzip the file in the desired location.
 A Lighty directory is created with a tree structure containing all the files required for its operation.
-Then start Lighty.exe
+Then start Lighty.exe.

 |A version of the Java Runtime Environment (JRE) is included (version 8 update 161)|

 The software update can be done in 2 ways.
 In both cases, your preferences will be saved.